XiayanZhou/Papers-on-Efficient-Diffusion-Models/README.md

 &emsp; &emsp; **Email:** xxxxxxx@mail.ustc.edu.cn

-&emsp; &emsp; &emsp; If you have any suggestions or find our work helpful, feel free to contact us.
+&emsp; &emsp; &emsp; &emsp; If you have any suggestions or find our work helpful, feel free to contact us.

-&emsp; &emsp; &emsp; If you find our survey is useful in your research or applications, please consider giving us a star 🌟.
+&emsp; &emsp; &emsp; &emsp; If you find our survey is useful in your research or applications, please consider giving us a star 🌟.

 ## Table of Contents